-Board members will consider many substances and practices over the four days, hearing from the various committees and allowing time for public comments.
-The board will vote on and finalize the recommendations, then submit them to the National Organic Program for potential inclusion in federal organic regulations.
+The board will vote on and finalize these recommendations, then submit them to the National Organic Program for potential inclusion in federal organic regulations.